The rise of the urban jungle

 "For some cities, in a way, there's not enough space left, so going vertical might be a solution," Borelli says

-Stefano Boeri's "vertical forest" Milan, Italy, and rooftop gardens around the world he says are examples of good solutions in established cities.
+Stefano Boeri's "vertical forest" Milan, Italy, and rooftop gardens around the world, he says, are examples of good solutions in established cities.

 Got a plan?